Agent-readiness

 GoFastr already ships the plumbing — MCP tools, an OpenAPI spec, per-screen

-discovery layer that makes those capabilities findable.
+the discovery layer that makes those capabilities findable.

 Every piece below is opt-in and additive: existing robots/sitemap/openapi/